 BIO

-In recent years she dived into research concerning timing and rhythm, especially the influence of odd meters on improving one's sense of swing.
+In recent years, she has immersed herself in research on timing and rhythm, with a particular focus on how odd meters can enhance one's sense of swing.

-Through her career, she collaborated with many great jazz musicians (Kenny Wheeler, Norma Winstone, Jesse van Ruller, Eric Vloeimans – to name a few), and took part in stylistically diverse projects from contemporary music, through gospel, blues, Country-Western, salsa (with Nueva Manteca), or fusion of world music and jazz (THEO - The Hague Ethospheric Orchestra).
+Throughout her career, Koziel has collaborated with numerous renowned jazz musicians, including Kenny Wheeler, Norma Winstone, Jesse van Ruller, and Eric Vloeimans, to name just a few.
+She has also participated in a wide array of stylistically diverse projects, ranging from contemporary music and gospel to blues, country-western, salsa (with Nueva Manteca), and a fusion of world music and jazz (with THEO - The Hague Ethospheric Orchestra).